-- Over his career, he made seven All-Star appearances, won a pair of batting titles, and five Outstanding Designated Hitter Awards.
-Upon his retirement, Major League Baseball renamed the Outstanding Designated Hitter Award the Edgar Martinez Award.
+- Over his career, he made seven All-Star appearances, won a pair of batting titles, five Silver Slugger Awards and five Outstanding Designated Hitter of the Year Awards.
+Upon his retirement, Major League Baseball renamed the Outstanding Designated Hitter Award the “Edgar Martinez Award.”

 24 - Ken Griffey Jr.

 - Ken Griffey Jr. retired during the 2010 season, having spent 13 seasons of his outstanding 22-year career with the Mariners.
 He finished with 630 home runs, currently ranked seventh all-time.

 - On August 6, 2016, Ken’s number 24 became the first-ever retired by the Mariners.
 Number 24 is also retired throughout the Mariners entire minor league system.